A-Turing/CSGD/README.md

 # Topology-Aware Correlations Between Relations for Inductive Link Prediction in Knowledge Graphs

 This repository contains the code and the datasets of **Topology-Aware Correlations Between Relations for Inductive Link Prediction in Knowledge Graphs**.
 Jiajun Chen, Huarui He, Feng Wu, Jie Wang.
 AAAI 2021. [[arXiv](https://arxiv.org/pdf/2103.03642.pdf)]
+## Dataset
+The dataset used in the experiment can be obtained from here https://github.com/BinWang28/InductivE
+## Other dependent files
+Other dependent files (files too large, too many file items) can be obtained here https://pan.quark.cn/s/1d6e7fc1c46f
 ## Dependencies
 The code is based on Python 3.7.
 You can use the following command to create a environment and enter it.
 ```shell script